PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/AutoHost-Rolling.md

 There are multiple timings here related to your internet connection.
 You may need to adjust these to ensure the auto-host works correctly.

 Try with the defaults first.
-If things don’t work, then try increasing these timings.
+If things don't work, then try increasing these timings.
 Likewise, if your internet connection is very fast, feel free to reduce some of these delays.

 ## Hosting a Soft-Lock

 For auto-hosting we no longer use the method of disconnecting from the raid.
 Instead we use a safe method involving backup saves.
-Here’s how it works:
+Here's how it works:

 1. Save 3 (or more) frames before the shiny frame.
 2. Roll to the shiny and repeat until you get the desired Pokémon.